sanjanashrivastava/Product-Store-Configs/cariuma.md

 # Product Store

+In HotWax Commerce, a “Product Store” represents a company or brand.
+This functionality is useful for retailers with multiple brands.
+Product Stores help users organize and manage configurations for their brands efficiently within HotWax Commerce.

+This section displays the default settings configured for Cariuma, specifically adjusted to match its unique business needs.
+These settings are pre-configured to streamline operations and reflect the typical setup ideal for Cariuma’s operations within HotWax Commerce.

+Users have the flexibility to adjust these configurations as necessary to align with their specific business requirements or evolving needs.

 **Certain settings are mandatory for every Product Store to ensure efficient operations.**

 | Field                 | Description                                                                                                                                                                                      | Value          |